fdazen/fda-documentation/rooms_set_up.md

 ##**3.
 Room Classes**

 A room class is a general concept referring to any extra organizational level you wish to have for your rooms.
-For example, if your hotel offers bed dorms, you can create a 'dorm' class to group your beds; or if you have different buildings, you can treat classes as buildings and easily check for availability.
+For example, if your hotel offers bed dorms, you can create a 'dorm' class to group your beds; or if you have different buildings, you can treat classes as 'buildings', and easily check for availability.
 **Note**: a class is different from a room _type_.
-If you do not need classes and types suffice, then you can skip to the section Room Types
+If you do not need classes and types suffice, you can skip to the section _Room Types_

  - Start by clicking on the link _Room Classes_ in the Admin Settings: